 Enter Buy Online, Pick-up in Locker (BOPIL)

-One way that some retailers are choosing to address the deficiencies in BOPIS is by utilizing retail parcel lockers in store.
-Enter BOPIS retail lockers, like Buy Online, Pick-up in Locker (BOPIL®) by Parcel Pending.
+One way that some retailers are choosing to address the deficiencies in BOPIS is by utilizing a parcel locker in-store.
+Enter BOPIS retail lockers, like Buy Online, Pick-up in Locker (BOPIL) by Parcel Pending.

 “With more than 60% of online orders picked up in our stores, [the lockers] gives customers one more option and the added convenience and flexibility to control how and when they get that order,” said Joe McFarland, Lowe’s Executive Vice President of Stores, on their decision to partner with Parcel Pending to offer in-store pick-up via smart locker for their customers.